 - The shape and focus of reforms to forest management plans and regulatory instruments.

 The Department of Environment, Land, Water and Planning (DELWP) held the first in a series of public lectures where we heard from scientific experts leading the assessment of Victoria’s public forest values informing the modernisation of Victoria's Regional Forest Agreements (RFAs) and the forest management system they accredit.
-A video of this event will soon be available.
+Click to see the videos of the RFA Public Lecture Series.
 Further information about the event and the speakers can be found here: https://rsv.org.au/events/rfa-science/